-Munson studies how social movements grow and impact their governments and societies.
-One side of his research examines conservative political organizing in the United States, particularly around the abortion issue.
-The other side of his research examines groups that turn to violence and terrorism, particularly the Muslim Brotherhood in Egypt and elsewhere in the Islamic world.
+Munson's research focuses on conservative social movement mobilization and political violence.
+Overarching themes in Munson's writings include the pro-life movement, abortion politics, and terrorism.
 Munson has participated in a variety of government workshops, think tank initiatives, and advisory boards in recent years on the issue of terrorism.
 He also serves on the executive board of a local research consortium that helps the local community make use of social science data.

 Suggests ways in which current models of social movement mobilization need to be modified in order to account for the spectacular rise of the Muslim Brotherhood in Egypt.